annefou/DestinE_ESA_GFTS/README.md

 git clone https://github.com/destination-earth/DestinE_ESA_GFTS.git
 ```

-### Installation Instructions
+### Installation Instructions [local installation]

 The sections below explain how to install and run DestinE_ESA_GFTS jupyter notebooks locally from source.
 We assume you have already cloned the github repository.

 Jupyter notebooks to showcase GFTS are in the `docs` folder and can be run after installing Python and the required packages listed in the [.binder/environment.yml](https://raw.githubusercontent.com/annefou/DestinE_ESA_GFTS/main/.binder/environment.yml) file.